George Moncur: Luton Town

 Luton Town announced the signing of Moncur on 18 January 2019 for an undisclosed fee.
 He scored the winning goal, a "stunning" free kick, in Luton's 3–2 victory over Portsmouth on 29 January 2019 that sent the club five points clear at the top of the League One table.
 Moncur was released by Luton at the end of the 2020–21 season, having made 59 appearances and scored 11 goals in two and a half seasons.

 Hull City

 Moncur agreed a two-year contract with newly promoted Championship club Hull City on 7 June 2021, with the option of a further year, effective once his Luton contract had expired at the end of that month.
 He made his debut for Hull City on 7 August 2021, in a 4–1 away win over Preston North End.

 Leyton Orient

 Leyton Orient announced the signing of Moncur on a three-year contract on 29 June 2022 for an undisclosed fee.

 Southend United (loan)

 On 20 August 2024, Moncur joined National League club Southend United on a season-long loan deal.

-Ebbsfleet United (loan)
+Ebbsfleet United

 On 7 January 2025, Moncur had his loan with Southend United terminated, joining National League bottom side Ebbsfleet United on loan for the remainder of the season, joining them permanently on 21 March 2025.

+Bedford Town

+On 3 February 2026, Moncur joined National League North side Bedford Town on a one-month loan deal.

+On 6 June 2026, he returned to Bedford Town on a permanent one-year deal.